-The Temperate House and its surrounding landscape are closed for restoration until 2018
+The Temperate House and its surrounding landscape are closed for restoration, reopening on 5 May 2018

 By restoring this historic building we are ensuring its conservation, highlighting our botanic heritage, and delivering new cutting-edge displays.

 It has been a lengthy and complex construction project, here's some of what's been happening during this five-year restoration:

 The glasshouse will house 1,500 different species of temperate plants, including some of the worlds rarest.
 These include the South African cycad Encephalartos woodii.
 Only one specimen of this cycad has been found growing in the wild, and has long since disappeared.
 Today, this cycad (of which there are only males) is found exclusively in botanic gardens and private collections around the world.

 With the global challenges of climate change, biodiversity loss and food security, these important plant collections will highlight Kew’s role in safeguarding rare and threatened plants from extinction.

 By supporting the Temperate House, we can leave a legacy for future generations of visitors, horticulturists and scientists alike.

 Kew would like to thank the Heritage Lottery Fund, Defra, Eddie and Sue Davies, The Garfield Weston Foundation, The Wolfson Foundation, The Linbury Trust, The Hartnett Conservation Trust, and other supporters.